Nutrition in Cancer Care (PDQ®): Supportive care - Health Professional Information [NCI] - Nutrition Implications of Cancer Therapies

 The chemotherapy regimen and complications associated with the transplant may result in numerous problems that adversely affect nutritional intake and status.
 During the transplant process, patients may experience nutrition-related side effects such as taste changes, oral dryness, thick saliva, mouth and throat sores, nausea and vomiting, diarrhea, constipation, lack of appetite/weight loss, and weight gain.
 Often during the first few weeks posttransplant, patients are fed intravenously to ensure that they receive sufficient calories, protein, vitamins, minerals, and fluids.

-- American Cancer Society Web Site.
-Atlanta, Ga: American Cancer Society, 2012.
+- American Cancer Society: Understanding Cancer Surgery: A Guide for Patients and Families.
+Atlanta, Ga: American Cancer Society, 2013.
 Available online.
-Last accessed January 5, 2012.
+Last accessed September 3, 2014.